densh/scala-offheap/docs/01_getting_started.md

 hasn't been tested on other software/hardware configurations and might or might not work for them.

-If you've managed to successfully use the library on other environments let us now.
+If you've managed to successfully use the library on other environments let us know.